droxer/RxGo/docs/backpressure.md

 See the `examples/backpressure/` directory for complete working examples of all four strategies:

-- `main.go` - Comprehensive demonstration of all strategies
+- `backpressure_examples.go` - Comprehensive demonstration of all strategies
-- `backpressure_test.go` - Unit tests for each strategy
-- `backpressure_examples.go` - Detailed usage examples